evennia/evennia/evennia/contrib/tutorial_world/README.md

 ## Comments

-The tutorial world is intended for you playing around with the engine.
+The tutorial world is intended for your playing around with the engine.
 It will help you learn how to accomplish some more advanced effects and might give some good ideas along the way.